algorandfoundation/docs/docs/get-details/ethereum_to_algorand.md

 ### Multisig Accounts

-On Ethereum, it is possible to write smart contracts to ensure that fund transfers requires approval/signature by multiple distinct users.
-On Algorand, multisig accounts are first-class citizens are can be created very easily.
+On Ethereum, it is possible to write smart contracts to ensure that fund transfers requires approval/signatures by multiple distinct users.
+On Algorand, multisig accounts are first-class citizens and can be created very easily.
 See [the multisig account documentation](../accounts/create/#multisignature).

 ### Atomic Transfer / Group Transaction

-Atomic transfers or group transactions allow to group transacitons together so that either all succeed or all fail.
-This can allow two users to securely exchange assets without risking one user to receive the asset without ever sending back its own assets.
+Atomic transfers or group transactions allow the grouping of multiple transactions together so that they either all succeed or all fail.
+This can allow two users to securely exchange assets without the risk of one of the users failing to fulfill side of the transaction.

 Group transactions are also used a lot by smart contracts.
-For example, to send tokens to a smart contract, it is usual to group a token transaction to the application account with an application call.
+For example, to send tokens to a smart contract, it is common to group a token transaction to the application account with an application call.

 ### Rekeying

 Rekeying is a powerful protocol feature which enables an Algorand account holder to maintain a static public address while dynamically rotating the authoritative private spending key(s).
 See [the rekeying documentation](../accounts/rekey/).

-There is no direct equivalent on Ethereum also this can be simulated using smart contract and/or account abstraction.
+There is no direct equivalent on Ethereum although this can be simulated using a smart contract and/or account abstraction.

 ## Nonces, Validity Windows, and Leases